 DCAS agrees.
 OCAS-TIB-009 is intended to apply to continuous operations and no adjustment was made for intermittent uranium work at GSI.
 DCAS agrees this would [sic] it would be more appropriate to use the average airborne activity for the year.
 However, DCAS suggests using the average annual airborne activity for the highest year, rather than changing the ingestion rate based on the amount of uranium work for a particular year.
 The ingestion rate is related to the surface contamination present and that value does not start at zero each year.
 Thus, contamination from a previous year can affect the ingestion rate in a following year.
-Since the highest year ingestion rate would be the first years, DCAS intends to revise the appendix to use that ingestion rate (calculated in the SC&A memo and verified by DCAS) for all years.
+Since the highest year ingestion rate (calculated in the SC&A memo and verified by DCAS) for all years.
 This would also be the ingestion rate for the first year of the residual period.